Help01/actorswiki/Scene-organization.md

 ## Scene Kernel

 It`s particularly worth mentioning 'Scene Kernel'.
-This is the root scene.
+It is the root scene.
 From it comes the initialization of the framework, plug-ins, templates.
 Without this scene, nothing will work and it must always be present both in 'Scenes Depends On' and in 'Scenes To Keep' on the main scenes.

 In Scene Kernel it is better not to put anything, especially associated with the game.